UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

                         name="unicms_search"),
 ````

-All the urls that matches the namespace configured in the `urls.py` of the master project
+Urls that matches the namespace configured in the `urls.py` of the master project
 will be handled by uniCMS. uniCMS can match two kind of resources:

-1. WebPath (Context) corresponsing at a single Page (Home page and its childs)
+1. WebPath (Context) corresponsing at a single Page (Home page and its descendants)
 2. Application Handlers, an example would be Pubblication List and View resources

 for these latter uniCMS uses some reserved words, as prefix, to deal with specialized url routings.